What year did you graduate?

 What are you working on at the moment?

-At the moment I am in post-production for my very first independent feature film ‘Cerulean Blue’.
+At the moment my very first independent feature film ‘Cerulean Blue’ made it’s debut at the Melbourne International Film Festival.
 I worked closely with people I met from FCF who helped make this film achievable.

 What did you like most about studying at Footscray City Films?